 16 (Bikers Best Nippon).
 Read more about different business relations here.
 Business entity

 17, in turn, owns 80% of business entity

 12 at a rate of 80%.
 You can read more about business relationships under the scope of consolidation here.

 The next table shows the tax rate for each business entity:

 A 30% tax rate is given as an example for all entities above.
 It is important to note, however, that each cell containing a tax rate percentile is an independent input field.
 The key user inserts a figure estimating the tax withholdings for each business separately.
 These figures may vary from one business entity to the next and only serve as an approximation of the final taxes that will be withheld.

-The rows in the table shown above the holding correspond to the five measures of the scope dimension (read the details about them here).
-They are described below.
+The rows in the table correspond to the five measures of the scope dimension (read the details about them here).
+They are described below: